afumchris/aws-bootcamp-cruddur-2023/journal/week5.md

 ### Data Modelling

-In this particular scenario, we employ the Single Table Design approach to store all related data.
-By adopting this technique, we can achieve efficient and reliable data retrieval.
-Storing similar items within the same table also helps to simplify the application's complexity, leading to improved performance.
+In this particular scenario, we employ the Single Table Design approach to store all related data with the following access patterns:

-#### Access Patterns:

   - Pattern A - Displaying Messages:
 This pattern allows users to view a list of messages belonging to a specific message group.
 The messages are typically presented in descending order, providing users with an overview of their conversations.